+Effective as of last year s Annual General Meeting, May 17, 2013, fees are also paid to directors who serve as a chairman of a committee.
 Mr. Miranthis is not paid any fees or additional compensation for services as a director or as a member of the Risk & Finance Committee.
 All directors, including Mr. Miranthis, are reimbursed for travel and other related expenses personally incurred while attending Board or committee meetings.
-All directors, including Mr. Miranthis, are reimbursed for attending education sessions that will help them fulfill their obligations as directors or committee members.
-Every other year, the partners/spouses of the directors and executive officers are invited to participate in an optional spousal program at the time of a Board meeting.
-Such a program took place in 2012 during the August Board meeting in Rome.
-The total cost of the program was \$27,315 (see the All Other Compensation table on page 16 for details on the non executive directors related costs).
-Other than the spousal program, we do not provide perquisites to our directors in lieu of compensation or otherwise.
+All directors, including Mr. Miranthis, are reimbursed for all expenses related to attending education sessions that will help them fulfill their obligations as directors or committee members.
+Every other year, the partners/spouses of the directors and executive officers are invited to participate in an optional spousal program at the time of a Board meeting which is paid by PartnerRe.
+On occasion, other activities are provided for the directors, executive officers and their partners/spouses and the total cost of these benefits in 2013 for all such participants was \$4,953 (see the All Other Compensation table on page 17 for details on the non-executive directors related costs).